Asim H. Gazi

 Research Summary

-As an engineer with interdisciplinary research training, my use-inspired research focuses specifically on the data analytics, models, and algorithms that enable closed-loop control for mHealth interventions – sensor-informed decision-making to help adaptively tailor mHealth support to a person’s dynamically changing biobehavioral state.
-My core technical contributions have centered mainly around methods to manage uncertainty when inferring changes in biobehavioral state or personalizing sensor-driven interventions.
-Sources of uncertainty include intermittent corruptions of wearable sensor data, where signal quality assessment is paramount; fallible predictions of biobehavioral states, where uncertainty-informed decision making is vital; and the lack of quantitative mechanistic models to inform decision making for nascent mHealth interventions such as non-invasive vagus nerve stimulation, where hybrid modeling and digital twins are important to inform control design and system deployment.
+My core engineering contributions have centered around methods to manage uncertainty when inferring changes in biobehavioral state or personalizing sensor-driven interventions.
+Sources of uncertainty include (1) intermittent corruptions of wearable sensor data, where signal quality assessment is paramount; (2) fallible predictions of biobehavioral states, where uncertainty-informed decision making is vital; and (3) the lack of quantitative mechanistic models to inform decision making for nascent mHealth interventions such as non-invasive vagus nerve stimulation, where hybrid modeling and digital twins are important to inform control design and system deployment.